-South Africans weren’t his only harsh critic and he felt the backlash in his home country too.
+South Africans weren’t his only critics and he felt the backlash in his home country too.

 Crusaders coach Todd Blackadder lambasted Lawrence for his two crucial calls as the Touch Match Official during this year’s Super Rugby match against the Hurricanes, which Blackadder said had cost them the game.